 We have been sailing for about 15 years.
 We began our sailing experience in

 One of the most difficult challenges was finding the right boat for us.
-We read all the sailing magazines, visited the boat shows, visited many boat yards, and have many discussions with other boaters and became very confused by all the options.
-Finally we made a list of the features we wanted in a boat for the type of cruising we had planned.
-Once we did that the sailboats made by Island Packet Yachts became the very obvious choice for us.
+We read all the sailing magazines, visited the boat shows, visited many boat yards, and had many discussions with other boaters, and became very confused by all the options.
+Finally, we made a list of the features we wanted in a boat for the type of cruising we had planned.
+Once we did that, the sailboats made by Island Packet Yachts became the very obvious choice for us.